chiru381/flipkart/README.md

 8.product details screen and then fetch product from backend.react-helmet-async package installed.
 9.Loading and MessageBox components created.
 10.implement add to cart functionality and screen.and then check count in stock in backend. and then localstorage saving items.
+11.create signin screen.connect to database.installing packages.and then localstorage signin token stored.